Rahim Ademi: Biography

+War crime trial

+During the Yugoslav Wars, Ademi was accused of committing war crimes against Serbian civilians.
+Canadian colonel J.O Michel Maisonneuve confronted Ademi, warning him that his forces engaging in ethnic cleansing was a contravention of international law.

 In 2001, the International Criminal Tribunal for the Former Yugoslavia (ICTY) indicted Ademi for crimes against humanity allegedly committed against the Croatian Serbs in the Medak pocket.
 He was originally in the custody of the Court but was later allowed to prepare his defense free.
 In November 2005, in line with its completion strategy, the ICTY referred the Ademi-Norac case to the Croatian judiciary.
 The trial began on 18 June 2007 in front of a special bench of the Zagreb County Court with Judge Marin Mrčela presiding.
+He was transferred to Croatia, on 30 May 2008, Ademi was acquitted by the Zagreb County Court of responsibility for atrocities committed against Serb prisoners and civilians by Croat troops during Operation Medak Pocket.
+Ademi's acquittal has been criticized, largely due to the inability of the Croatian prosecutor to amend the indictment in order to include all forms of command responsibility, among other things.
+In addition, important witnesses refused to testify in the trial due to intimidations and threats.

 Ademi claims that the Croatian government, under international pressure, relieved him of duty in Gospić in 1993 in order to make him a scapegoat, rather than implicating commanding officers Janko Bobetko, Mirko Norac and Mladen Markač.
 He alleged that the Tribunal wanted him for questioning as far back as 1998 but the government did not allow him to answer their questions.
-On 30 May 2008, he was acquitted by the Zagreb County Court of responsibility for atrocities committed against Serb prisoners by Croat troops during Operation Medak Pocket.

 In March 2010, the Supreme Court of Croatia upheld Ademi's acquittal.